meghorikawa/japanese-amr-corpus/README.md

 # Japanese AMR Corpus
 AMR annotation of Japanese sentences in Tatoeba parallel corpus.

 # About

 Abstract Meaning Representation is a semantic representation scheme for annotating sentences.
 In nature AMR is said to be biased towards Enlgish, however the annotation scheme has been applied to other languages such as Turkish, German, French, Spanish etc.

 Predicate argument structure noted in the annotations is linked to entries from the Thesaurus of Predicate-Argument Structure for Japanese located at https://pth.cl.cs.okayama-u.ac.jp/

 # Citations

 Banarescu, L., Bonial, C., Cai, S., Georgescu, M., Griffitt, K., Hermjakob, U., Knight, K., Koehn, P., Palmer, M. & Schneider, N. (2013).
 Abstract Meaning Representation for Sembanking.
 Proceedings of the 7th Linguistic Annotation Workshop and Interoperability with Discourse (p./pp. 178--186), August, Sofia, Bulgaria: Association for Computational Linguistics. http://www.aclweb.org/anthology/W13-2322

 Oral, K. E., Acar, A., & Eryigit, G. (2022).
 Abstract Meaning Representation of Turkish.
 Natural Language Engineering, 1(1), 1. https://doi.org/10.1017/S1351324921000401

 Koichi Takeuchi, Kentaro Inui, Nao Takeuchi and Atsushi Fujita, A Thesaurus of Predicate-Argument Structure for Japanese Verbs to Deal with Granularity of Verb Meanings, The 8th Workshop on Asian Language Resources, pages 1-8, Beijing, 21th (21-22) August 2010. https://aclanthology.org/W10-3201

+Tiedemann J., 2012, Parallel Data, Tools and Interfaces in OPUS.
+In Proceedings of the 8th International Conference on Language Resources and Evaluation (LREC 2012)

 # Licence Information